geovgy/indexed-merkle-tree/README.md

     1. All three individual proofs must be valid
     2. Sibling arrays for both leaves are same length
     3. The "sub-roots" of both changed leaves match
+- **verify_batch_insertion_proof**: Verifies that the tree root state transition is valid for the given batch insertion.

 ## Solidity Usage